 JIU Participating Organizations

 The Unit operates with respect to the legislative organs and the secretariats of those specialized agencies and other international organizations, within the United Nations system, that have accepted its Statute.
 These entities are often referred to as the JIU participating organizations (PO).
-JIU has a total of 28 participating organizations as of 2016 that play a crucial role in how the Unit functions.
+JIU has a total of 28 participating organizations that play a crucial role in how the Unit functions.
 Participating organizations support JIU both financially with regard to a cost-sharing arrangement and practically in that participating organizations contribute to the oversight work of JIU in a cooperative partnership.

 Every year, each participating organization has the opportunity to express its priorities by proposing and rating the relevance of topics envisaged for future reviews to be included in the JIU Programme of Work.

 Once the topics have been selected, outreach continues in the phase of project planning.
 Sharing draft Terms of Reference with the organizations ensures common understanding of the scope, the intended impact, and the methodology of the project.
 In the next stages of the evaluation the positive working relationship is maintained between JIU and the organizations (e.g. facilitating the completion of questionnaires and surveys, arranging face-to-face interviews and regular interactions with Inspectors and their project teams).